BANNER IMAGE: WHITE-HEADED PIGEON IN WHITE CEDAR, TUROSS HEADS, NSW

 • Providing advice to a range of clients in relation to threatened flora and communities for the purposes of strategic planning and assessment;

-• Monitoring of threatened flora species for NSW OEH (Saving Our Species program) and for Forestry Corporation of NSW.
+• Monitoring of threatened flora species for NSW DCCEEW (Saving Our Species program) and for Forestry Corporation of NSW.
 This includes photo monitoring points and quadrat plots, as well as supervising and monitoring the application of fire to promote regeneration, and of changed management practices (reduce extent, height and frequency of slashing of an Asset Protection Zone; closure of section of forestry trail; removal of plantation pines).